Design communication plan forms

 - To reorder the forms on the page, click the form's handle icon and drag it to a new position.

-Once you've created an empty form, you still have a lot of work to do.
+Once you've created an empty form, you still have some work to do.
 The following sections provide an overview of the steps you'll need to take to create the message content, define who has permission to send messages using the form, and configure advanced notification and handling options.

 Once you have created an empty form, you can create the content of the messages and define message delivery options.